 As a result of the first call for ideas related to space cyber security in early 2020, three Estonian companies –SpaceIT, CybExer and CGI Eesti – entered into contract with ESA to jointly develop a satellite operations simulator for cyber exercises.
 The second call for ideas will focus on software solutions for security testing, security risk management or protection of space assets, communication with said assets, data integrity etc. Proposals for cyber exercises that can be performed in space or on-Earth simulators may also be submitted.

-The call for ideas is open until 14 December 2020.
+The call for ideas is open until 14 December 2020 (new deadline 31 December 2020).
 The ideas submitted must have follow-up activities which lead to a product or service entering the market.
 Co-financing and the involvement of partners from Estonia and other countries is also welcome.
 If a proposed solution uses existing or developing technology, the double financing of activities must be avoided in budgeting.
 Feasibility studies are not eligible for submission.
 If you have any questions regarding the call for ideas, e-mail firstname.lastname@example.org.

 Participate in the call for ideas: